amalrajan/learncpp-download/README.md

 <h1 align="center">LearnCPP Downloader</h1>

 <p align="center">
-  An advanced web scraper tool that seamlessly fetches and combines over 350 online tutorials into a convenient offline PDF format.
+  Multi-threaded web scraper to download all the tutorials from <a href="https://www.learncpp.com/">www.learncpp.com</a> and convert them to PDF files concurrently.
 </p>

 ## Support ❤️